ordina-jworks/ordina-jworks.github.io/_posts/2018-02-12-Azure-Draft.md

 **Deploying changes**

-Draft is meant to used during development, so it is important we can push changes.
+Draft is meant to be used during development, so it is important we can push changes.
 Let's make a change to our application.